 When I was 19 years old I ran for a position in local government, township supervisor.
 My hometown, Ferguson township is located near Penn State in central Pennsylvania.
 After I won both party’s nomination in the primary it was discovered that my town required a supervisor to be at least 21 years old.
 I asked the supervisors to put a question on the ballot to remove the age.
 They did and I began to campaign for the referendum on the ballot.
 The referendum passed by 200 votes.

-The next four years I was as township supervisor while going to college.
+The next four years I was a township supervisor while attending University.
 During this time, I served over 17,000 residents of the township.
 Approved a $16 million budget.
 Made regional policy decisions on the recycling program, public sewage, and code enforcement.
 I helped implement a new Tree Commission for the Township.
 I worked with other elected officials to solve problems and improve our community, even when we disagreed.
 I wanted to be a supervisor for two reasons: I wanted to help my community and I wanted to learn.

 I also served on:

 - Ferguson Township’s Police Pension Board

 What’s next?
 Well, believe it or not, I didn’t study political science in college.
 I studied Horticulture, Plant Science.
 I want to use my passion for plants and science to solve problems.
 This website is to show projects I am working on and random thoughts I have.